Julgas123/FFA-Transition-Files/README.md

 # FFA-Transition-Files
-This contains all of the programs to create and test FFAG cells and Transitions:
+This contains all of the programs to create and test FFA cells and Transitions:

 1) FFACalc 1 and 2